berkinoztekin96/PhoneDirectory/README.md

 # Unit Test

--Both PersonController and InformationController tested with unit test.
+- Both PersonController and InformationController tested with unit test.
--Xunit and Moq libraries are used.
+- Xunit and Moq libraries are used.

 # Before Run